‘Teen Mom’ Kailyn Lowry Calls Baby Daddy Chris Lopez Her ‘First True Love’

 The Teen Mom 2 star went on to explain that although she had been in past serious relationships, her romance with Chris Lopez was “different,” adding that it’s “so hard” for her to put into words the “different feelings involved” in her relationship with Chris.

-Currently, Kailyn Lowry and Chris Lopez are not together, and have been continuing to try to work out their co-parenting issues, although things have not been easy for the pair.
+Currently, Kailyn Lowry and Chris Lopez are not together and have been continuing to try to work out their co-parenting issues, although things have not been easy for the pair.